shannonbarnes/TwitterAnalyzer/README.md

 # TwitterAnalyzer

-Streams sample Twitter API and analyzes tweets and gathers stats.
+Streams from sample Twitter API and analyzes tweets and gathers stats.
 Uses `http4s` client and server, and `fs2` with `cats-effect`

 Perform a sbt run to start program